 All moving components require some form of lubrication.
 Even a slight oil leak can leave your engine with insufficient oil.
 Sometimes drivers do not know the vehicle has lost a considerable amount of engine oil.

-Bad oil pump gasket and seal can cause severe oil leaks over time due to high temperature.
+Bad oil pump gaskets and seals can cause severe oil leaks over time due to high temperatures.
 Over time, due to the high temperature, the gasket and seals will begin to deteriorate.
 When this happens, there will be a large puddle of oil on the ground.